Primary service-connected condition

 Primary Secondary

-Leg, limitation of extension Thigh, limitation of flexion
+Leg, limitation of extension of Thigh, limitation of flexion of

 5252